-Ranked by percentage of deficiencies found in the 1,078 coordinated examinations this year, state examinations, books and records (59%) continued to be the most problematic compliance area for state-regulated investment advisers, followed by registration (49%), contracts (44%), cybersecurity (26%), and fee-related matters (21%).
+Ranked by percentage of deficiencies found in the 1,078 coordinated examinations this year, books and records (59%) continued to be the most problematic compliance area for state-regulated investment advisers, followed by registration (49%), contracts (44%), cybersecurity (26%), and fee-related matters (21%).
 This sample data from state securities examiners is collected every two years and reported voluntarily to NASAA’s Investment Adviser Operations Project Group.

 State securities regulators have regulatory oversight responsibility for investment advisers with assets under management of $100 million or less.
 Of the asset-managing investment advisers included in this year’s coordinated examinations, 67% had assets under management between of $30 million and $100 million and 33% had assets under management of less than $30 million.
 Under the Dodd-Frank Act, about 2,100 mid-sized investment advisers with assets under management between $30 million and $100 million switched from federal to state oversight in 2013.